KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-11-Numerical-Integration-Gaussian-Hermite-Quadrature.md

 ### The mathematical formulations

 <p>
-In many cases, the closed form of data fit term, e.g. \eqref{eq:expect}, is not available because of the non-conjugacy between our likelihood and prior.
+In many cases, the closed form of data fit term, e.g. Eq. \eqref{eq:expect}, is not available because of the non-conjugacy between our likelihood and prior.
 Then we need approximation for calculating the expectation and Gaussian-Hermite Quadrature is a good tool for this.
 </p>

 <p>